aarnoux/SamReader/README.txt

 SamReader is a programm that analyses SAM files.
 It was developped with Python 3.
 It can analyse multiple files in one go.
 Results are either shown in the terminal or written in an output file.
 Features include:
 - Verifying the integrity of the files given as arguments.
+- Quantification and classification of reads, read pairs, and gap or overlap within read pairs
 - Mutation analysis includes:
 	-> quantification of each type of mutations possible from CIGAR analysis For substitution mutations: